TYPICAL BABY EAR INFECTION SYMPTOMS

 2) Breastfeed your infant to protect against ear infections.

 3) Never lay babies flat when they’re taking a bottle or breastfeeding.

 4) Avoid second-hand smoke exposure for your kids.

 5) Reduce exposure to other children/people who have upper respiratory infections.

 ARE EAR INFECTIONS MORE COMMON IN BABIES & TODDLERS?

 Because infants have small necks, their eustachian tubes are more horizontal and have a harder time draining fluid and mucus from behind the eardrum.
 Additionally, infants are often in a laying down position which makes it hard for gravity to help drain fluid from behind their ears.
 Instead, backflow of breastmilk/formula into the eustachian tube can create moisture behind the middle ear.
 On top of all this, infants’ immune systems are still young and learning.
 Exposure to viruses and bacteria cause more infections than in older kids until their body learns to fight them off more effectively.

 Ear Infections can be very uncomfortable and painful for kids, especially for young kids who are not able to express what they’re feeling.
 At BabiesMD, we take pride in listening to parents, thoroughly evaluating our patients, and helping families get to the right diagnosis, management, and treatment for their kid.
-As a Concierge Pediatrician in Irvine, we are able to diagnose issues after a thorough evaluation.
+As a Best Pediatrician near me, we are able to diagnose issues after a thorough evaluation.